Updated: 3rd July 2020

 - RenderDynamicLOD = FALSE (default = TRUE) If left true you will see some Mesh objects render/de-render dynamically depending on camera distance/movement.
 I actually prefer to see everything render within my field of view rather than dynamically rendering in and out based on camera movement.

-- RenderVolumeLODFactor = 2.000 or 4.000 (default = 1.000) I sometimes change this value when taking photos to avoid loss.
+- RenderVolumeLODFactor = 3.000 (default = 1.000) I tend to up mine to 3.000.
 You can increase it to 8.000 however I would not recommend doing that.
 See NOTE 1 on my thoughts on upping the LOD factor.

 NOTE 2: You will find if you change graphic settings that some changes made to debug settings will revert to default values.